davidmalcolm/gcc-global-state/singletons.rst

 Are there other approaches?

-Plan: I'm thinking that we should use a dual approach:

-  * rth's approach for "per-invocation" state

-  * the MAYBE_STATIC approach for state that needs to be referenced by a pass or by the universe/context object.

 FWIW I favor putting extra space between the MAYBE_STATIC and the decl, breaking things up a little makes it easier for me to read the code::